gvwilson/thirdbit/_posts/2024/2024-04-22-web-server.md

 ---

-Having shown learners how to [transfer files][sdxpy_ftp] over TCP, the next step is to explain how an HTTP server works in [Chapter 22: Serving Web Pages][sdxpy_http].
+Having shown learners how to [transfer files][sdxpy_ftp] over TCP, the next step is to explain how an HTTP server works, which is what [Chapter 22: Serving Web Pages][sdxpy_http] does.
 The full story would fill several books, so I focused on the fact that requests and responses are just formatted text and on how to test a web server.